Genus Zero Kashiwara-Vergne Solutions from Braids: Operadic Structures and Kashiwara--Vergne Solutions

 Since the left hand side is zero by hypothesis, it is also the case of the right hand side, and we have $u^\sigma \in \sder_n$.
 It remains to show stability under partial composition.
 Let $u \in \sder_m$ and $v \in \sder_n$ be two special derivations.
 Making the change of variables $y_1 \eqdef x_1, \ldots, y_i \eqdef \sum_{\ell=i}^{i+n-1}x_\ell, \ldots, y_m \eqdef x_{m+n-1}$ and $z_1 \eqdef x_i, \ldots, z_n \eqdef x_{i+n-1}$, we have

 Therefore, $u\circ_i v \in \sder_{m+n-1}$ and $\sder$ forms a linear suboperad of $\tder$.

 To show that $\sder$ is an operad in the category of (degree complete) Lie algebras, we need to show that the $\circ_i$ composition maps and the $\Sigma_n$ actions are morphisms of Lie algebras.
 The fact that the $\Sigma_n$ actions are morphisms of Lie algebras is straightforward to check.
+For the partial compositions, given $u,u' \in \tder_m$ and $v,v' \in \tder_n$, we want to show that